Recommended For Cheek Implants

 ● Asymmetry of the cheeks

-Complications for cheek augmentation with dermal fillers are different than those of cheek implants surgery.
+Risks and complications for cheek augmentation with dermal fillers are different than those of cheek implants surgery

 Cheek implants surgery side effects can include:

 ● Sore cheeks

 Cheeks implants surgery reviews set the average success rate at 92%.
 The success rate for dermal fillers is almost the same with 89%, but this one is not a permanent solution.

 With either technique, patients will enjoy fuller cheeks and more appealing facial proportions.If it is necessary to answer the question of “can cheek implants be removed?”, the answer is yes: If you will not feel good with your cheek implants anymore, you can have another surgery to be removed them.

 Can Cheek Implant Surgery Be Combined with Other Procedures?

 Yes, cheek implants procedure can be combined with rhinoplasty, neck lift, brow lift, or chin implants in order to achieve a pleasing facial proportion.

 Cheek Implants Vs. Fillers – What Is the Difference?

 Cheek implants are one of the permanent cheek augmentation techniques.
 Dermal fillers are also preferable and satisfying procedure and provide the same result, but it only lasts around 6 months.